Metacognition in the ClassroomA teacher models a think-aloud while learners discuss which strategy to use next.

 Education Endowment Foundation (2018)

 The EEF's work gives seven recommendations for teachers, plus classroom examples.
 They rate the strength of research behind each.
-Metacognition works for learners of all ages and subjects (EEF).
-Implementing it school-wide could help learners gain seven months progress (EEF).
+Metacognition and self-regulation approaches have evidence across age groups and subjects (EEF).
+Implementing them well is associated with an average eight months of additional progress in the current EEF toolkit estimate.

 Bjork et al. (2013) suggest effective learning techniques.
 Cognitive psychology provides helpful strategies.
 Dunlosky et al. (2013) found techniques improve learner results.
 Roediger and Karpicke (2006) show retrieval practice helps learners remember longer.